WebAssembly/WASI/design/application-abi.md

 There are two kinds of modules:

  - A *command* exports a function named `_start`, with no arguments and no return values.

-Environments shall call this function once, after instantiating the module and all of its dependencies.
-After this function exits, the instance is considered terminated and no further use of any of its exports should be permitted.
+   `_start` is the default export which is called when the user doesn't select a specific function to call.
+Commands may also export additional functions, (similar to "multi-call" executables), which may be explicitly selected by the user to run instead.

+   Functions exported from a command are available to be called without a pre-existing instance.
+When they are called, the module is instantiated and used by the call, and when the call returns, the instance is considered terminated and may not be accessed.

  - A *reactor* exports a function named `_initialize`, with no arguments and no return values.
 Environments shall call this function once, after instantiating